Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 Place the scenario code in the game's scenario folder, typically something like "..\Factorio\scenarios\FactorioScenarioMultiplayerSpawn\\.."

 Start a new game (generates a random map based the config in your map-gen-settings.json file) from the command line:
-`./factorio --start-server-load-scenario FactorioScenarioMultiplayerSpawn --map-gen-settings your-map-gen-settings.json --server-settings my-server-settings.json`
+`./factorio --start-server-load-scenario FactorioScenarioMultiplayerSpawn --map-gen-settings your-map-gen-settings.json --map-settings your-map-settings.json --server-settings my-server-settings.json`

 If you want to RESUME from this method, use something like this:
 `./factorio --start-server-load-latest --server-settings my-server-settings.json`